-7 Books You Need to Say YES to in 2017
+7 Books You Need to Add To Your Collection

 In our last book round-up, we shared some of our favorite running books written by amazing women.
 This time around, we're expanding the list to include non-running books.
 Why?
 In order to be a better athlete, you have to improve in all areas of your life - mental health, physical health and professional development, too.
 Am I right?